DarraghReid/just_jokes/TESTING.md

 [Lighthouse](https://developers.google.com/web/tools/lighthouse) was used to test the site's performance.

 ### W3C Markup Validator
 More information about issues that arose when validating my HTML can be found in the Problems section.
-As of writing, all errors have been resolved, and each HTML page passes throught the validator without any errors.
+As of writing, all errors have been resolved, and each HTML page passes through the validator without any errors.
 However, they do come with the following warning:
 ![W3C Markup Validator](static/images/heading-warning.png)

 The W3C Markup Validator warned me that the flash section doesn't have a heading.
 The flash section extends from the base template.
 Therefore, all pages came with this warning, when validated.
 I inserted a heading into the flash section.
 However, the warning remained.